Skip to main content

 Check this link out to debug your docker.

-Hiking Database
+ER Diagram of the Hiking Database

 We've set up the tables shown below and you can find the SQL for it in the create.sql file in the init_data folder.
 You are not required to import that file into the db container.
 In the docker-compose.yaml, we have already mapped the db container's volume to the init_data folder.
 When starting up, the db container will read the create.sql file and initialize the hiking database.